-Pingalwara was established back in 1948 by Bhagat Puran Singh, who devoted his life to the homeless and unfortunate of the society – the homeless orphans, cripples, incurably sick, mentally and physically handicapped citizens.
-There are more than 1600 people living at Pingalwara now – and there is an incredible atmosphere of love – just like one big family.
+Pingalwara was established back in 1948 by Bhagat Puran Singh, who devoted his life to the homeless and unfortunate of the society – the homeless orphans, cripples, incurably sick, mentally and physically disabled citizens.
+More than 1600 people live at Pingalwara now – and there is an incredible atmosphere of love – just like one big family.

-It was a heart touching experience for Anita to visit Pingalwara in Amritsar (Punjab, India).
-She sang and danced with all the kids and had a very special and memorable meeting and interaction with the mentally challenged women.
+It was a heart-touching experience for Anita to visit Pingalwara in Amritsar (Punjab, India).
+She sang and danced with all the kids and had an extraordinary and memorable meeting and interaction with the mentally challenged women.

 Read more & Support Pingalwara Charitable Society: www.pingalwara.org

 Action Child Aid (Aktion Børnehjælp) is a non-profit organization that works to ensure a safe childhood for poor and marginalized children in South-East India.